Placenta PreviaSkip to the navigation

 - Smoking during pregnancy.

 - Using cocaine during pregnancy.

 What are the symptoms?

-- Sudden, painless vaginal bleeding that is light to heavy.
-The
+- Sudden, painless vaginal bleeding.
+The blood is often bright red, and the bleeding can range from light to heavy.

-- Medium to severe vaginal bleeding during the first
+- Medium to heavy vaginal bleeding during the first trimester .

-- Any vaginal bleeding in the second or third trimesters.
+- Any vaginal bleeding in the second or third trimester.